balunist/mbp_docs2/source/usage/options/includeall.rst

 When selected all component bodies will be included in the map.

-Even with this option set, including the entire model, you can still select one or more parts and make changes to the quantity and grain direction of selected component bodies.
+Even with this option set you can still select one or more parts and make changes to their quantity and grain direction used when creating the map.

 .. image:: /_static/images/IncludeAll.jpg
     :width: 50 %